Rugleh/NodeJs-MySQL-ReactJs-App/readme.md

 ### Day 2

 I tried to organize the code today, I separated the frontend folder from the backend folder, created a .env file to store sensible data adding it to the .gitignore file.
-Also I created the React app and linked with the backend data
+Also, I created the React app and linked it to the backend data API